 For example, if TBConfigurationUpdateURL is "https://example.com/updates/123", a GET request to "https://example.com/updates/123/version.txt" must return the version number of the update, and a GET request to "https://example.com/updates/123/config.tblk.zip" must return a .zip of a single Tunnelblick VPN Configuration (".tblk") of the new configuration.

-version.txt must contain only the version number only.
+version.txt must contain only the version number.
 It must not include a line terminator.

 config.tblk.zip must contain a zipped copy of a .tblk.

-The .tblk from which config.tblk.zip is created may have any name, but must have the following folder and file structure:
+The .tblk from which config.tblk.zip is created can have any name; the name will not be used because the existing name for the configuration (which may have been modified by the user) will be preserved.
+It must have the following folder and file structure:

 whatever.tblk/ Contents/ Info.plist Resources/ config.ovpn